jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## Key Frame Extraction for Video Retrieval

-- Indexing every frame in video is not feasible as …
+- Indexing *every* frame in a video would be too slow

-- Neither is taking every $n^{th}$ frame as likely to miss key parts of video
+- Could try taking every $n^{th}$ frame, but this could miss important frames

-- Solution: Key frame extraction
+- Solution: Key frame extraction:

-### Steps for Key Frame Extraction

-1. Detect the scene changes in the video, e.g. using colour histogram differences
+  1. Detect scene changes using colour histogram differences
   2. Select the **key frames** from the video – could be one or any mix of:
     - the first frame of the scene,
     - the ‘middle’ frame of the scene,
     - the $n^{th}$ frame of the scene (use the same $n$ for all scenes)
-3. Can now use these frames with our standard image retrieval methods
+  3. Can now use these frames for indexing

 ## The Semantic Gap

 - Computer vision algorithms don’t always 'see' what's in the image the same way humans do
 - Our high-level understanding of images (feeling, aesthetic, etc.) cannot be modelled with low-level analysis tools like colour histograms
-- This is known as the **semantic gap**
+- This is known as the **semantic gap** and is a major problem in image retrieval

 ### Using Relevance Feedback

 One way to mitigate this gap is with **relevance feedback**:

-- User is presented with initial retrieval result
+- User is presented with initial retrieval results
-- User repeatedly specifies if image is relevant or not, and model adjusts its weights according
+- User specifies if each image is relevant or not, and the model adjusts its weights according
-- Repeat until model is accurate enough
+- Repeat this until the model is accurate enough
-- (Similar to neural network training)
+- (this is essentially a form of machine learning)

 ## Region-Based Image Classification

-- It’s sometimes useful to classify images by their general contents – e.g. indoors, outdoors, 3D render, nature, photograph, sports, etc.
+- It’s sometimes useful to classify images by their general contents – e.g. 'outdoors', '3D render', 'sports', etc.
-- This requires a **region-based** approach
-- Then we can associate each region of the image with words
+- This requires a **region-based** approach, so we can associate each region of the image with a label
-- One way to do this is with statistical modelling, i.e. get a probability model for each region of the image
+- One way to do this is with **statistical modelling** -- i.e. get a probability model for each region of the image

 ## Region Trees (R-Trees)

-- When comparing images, the image features are stored in a *feature vector* – this vector could have 10s or 100s of dimensions, one for each feature’s score
+- Recall that we now use *feature vectors* (a combination of different features) to index images
 - The closest matches to query can then be found using a chosen distance function
 - Searching all images to find the closest ones would take too long, so we use **R-trees** to save time

-### Steps for R-Trees

-==TODO==

-1. Organise the data in a tree structure
-2. Each leaf node of the tree pertains to an image

-- Organise data in tree fashion so search only performed on relevant part of database
+- R-trees organise the feature vectors in a tree structure, so we can search only the relevant parts of the vectors

-- Data items stored in leaf nodes of tree
-- Search space divided (e.g. into  __n-__ dimensional hypercubes)
-- Intermediate nodes store the bounding boxes and pointers to child nodes
-    - Too many child nodes in bounding box $\to$ split box in two
+### Steps for Building R-Trees

+1. Divide the feature vectors into groups (e.g. 10 groups)
-- $M$ = max. num of child nodes, $m$ = min. number of child nodes
+2. Decide $M$ = max. num of child nodes, $m$ = min. number of child nodes
-- Adding leaf node:
-    - Find region for leaf node
-    - If $M$ leaf nodes already in region, split region in two with size $m$
+3. Iteratively add the feature vectors to the tree: if $M$ vectors already in the node, split node in two with size $m$
-    - Check whether split affects any of the nodes further up the tree
-        - Create/split regions as necessary
-- R-tree examples in slides
+4. Now have a tree where each leaf node contains $m$ vectors

+### Searching R-Trees

+- Think of the database like a library, and the library is the R-tree
+- If you know the type of book you're looking for, you would go to the appropriate section to save time
+- In the context of finding similar images, an R-tree organises images based on their features
+- If you give it an image, it examines the features of the image, such as colour, texture, shape, etc.
+- It then goes to the part of the R-tree where similar features are stored, kind of like going to the appropriate section in the library

-# Database Visualisation
+# Database Visualisation & Navigation

-## Database Navigation and Browsing

-### Why Visualise Image Databases?
+## Why Visualise Image Databases?

 - Good way of managing large image collections
 - Gives user a visual overview of the database and its contents
 - Can interact with the database to browse through images
 - Doesn’t require example images or queries
 - Gets around semantic gap issues by passing the processing back to the human – the user searches for what they want, rather than getting the computer to do it for them

-### Visualisation vs. Navigation

-Database image browsers have 2 main tasks:

-1. **Visualisation**: Arrange images in a way that makes sense and is easy to browse – but this is not useful by itself
-2. **Navigation**: Allow the user to interact and browse the database, using the chosen visualisation method – this must be **interactive** and **intuitive** for the user

 ### Problems With Regular Image Browsers